alphatwirl/mantichora/README.md

 A simple interface to threading and multiprocessing

-_mantichora_ provides a simple interface [threading](https://docs.python.org/3/library/threading.html) and [multiprocessing](https://docs.python.org/3/library/multiprocessing.html).
+_mantichora_ provides a simple interface to [threading](https://docs.python.org/3/library/threading.html) and [multiprocessing](https://docs.python.org/3/library/multiprocessing.html).